viper-adnan/Warez/README.md

 - [rclone](https://anonym.to/?https://rclone.org/) - Rsync for cloud storage.
 - [Zippyshare.sh](https://anonym.to/?https://github.com/myspaghetti/zippyshare) - Allows you to bash script download files from ZippyShare.
 - [folderclone](https://anonym.to/?https://github.com/Spazzlo/folderclone) - A project that allows you copy large folders to Shared Drives.
+- [sshfs-win](https://anonym.to/?https://github.com/billziss-gh/sshfs-win) - SSHFS-Win is a minimal port of SSHFS to Windows.

 **[`^        back to top        ^`](#readme)**